dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T1330: Military actions must avoid harming civilians.
+### T1330: Military action should be proportionate and not harm civilians.

 |Support|
 |---|